KeychainMDIP/kc/doc/deployment_guide.md

 ### Post-Launch Server Configuration

-Now that our MDIP Node is online, we can create an agent DID for the Node and setup the wallets for blockchain registries.
+Now that our MDIP Node is online, we can create an agent DID for the Node and set up the wallets for blockchain registries.

 This section will also cover automated launch of MDIP Services using [systemd](https://systemd.io/) and protection of selected MDIP API end-points using a combination of [nginx](https://nginx.org/) as a reverse-proxy and [certbot](https://certbot.eff.org/) for SSL certificates.